Huckleberry Mountain Horse Trail

 Thursday 7 July 2016 03:34 GMT

 East of Ft Smith and Paris in the Ozark National Forest, the Huckleberry Mountain Trail consists of two scenic main horseback riding loops which offer 34.3 miles of the most scenic riding in the Ozark National Forest.
 Deep winding valleys framed by rugged mountain bluffs give way to clear mountain streams.
-The trail is shared by hikers, horseback riders, mountain bikers and ATVs.
+The trail is shared with hikers, mountain bikers and ATVs.

 The 22.4-mile Huckleberry Mountain Loop contains a 9.5-mile loop for those seeking a shorter trail.
 The Apple Loop provides an 11.9-mile loop.
 Each trail crosses several gravel roads, allowing you to plan trips from one-half mile to 34.3 miles.
 Portions of the trail are located along old logging roads and open forest roads.